Learning to synthesise the ageing brain without longitudinal data: Related Work

 \subsection{Brain ageing simulation}

-Given variables such as age, these methods aim to synthesise the corresponding brain image to enable visual observation of brain changes.
+Given variables such as age, one can synthesise the corresponding brain image to enable visual observation of brain changes.
 For instance, patch-based dictionary learning~\citep{zhang2016consistent}, kernel regression~\citep{huizinga2018spatio,ziegler2012models, serag2012construction}, linear mixed-effect modelling~\citep{lorenzi2015disentangling,sivera2019model} and non-rigid registration~\citep{sharma2010evaluation,modat2014simulating,pieperhoff2008detection,camara2006phenomenological} have been used to build spatio-temporal atlases of brains at different ages.
-However, these create population average atlases and thus cannot capture ageing trajectories specific to each individual.
+However, by relying on population averages as atlases subject-specific ageing trajectories are harder to capture.
 Recently,~\citet{khanal2017simulating} build a biophysical model assuming brain atrophy, but without considering age or other clinical factors (e.g.\ AD status).

 Deep generative methods have also been used for this task.
 While \citet{rachmadi2019predicting,rachmadi2020automatic} and \citet{wegmayr2019generative} used formulations of Generative Adversarial Networks (GAN)~\citep{goodfellow2014generative} to simulate brain changes, others \citep{ravi2019degenerative} used a conditional adversarial autoencoder as the generative model, following a recent face ageing approach~\citep{zhang2017age}.
 Irrespective of the model, these methods need longitudinal data, which limits their applicability.